 The problem was finding a way to get over there…

-A Successful Summit and Leaving Mount Osceola for Another Day
+Leaving Mount Osceola for Another Day

-After making it to the summit of East Osceola, I took a gander at the route leading to Osceola’s main summit, and decided it looked way too dangerous without spikes.
+After making it to the summit of East Osceola, I took a gander at the route leading to Osceola’s main summit and decided it looked way too dangerous without spikes.
 Past experiences on other climbs helped with this decision.

 It was great to have my second peak under my belt, but my adventure wasn’t going at all like I originally envisioned.
 It wasn’t like I was an unexperienced climber either.
 I spent most of my life in the mountains, exploring regions of New England, Colorado, Utah, and many other areas out west.
 I guess I’m really out of practice.
 It was time to recalibrate.
 I also needed to learn more about winter hiking.